nalamat/smscontroller/README.md

 ### Hardware

 Hardware documentation in SMSController describes Open Hardware and is licensed under the CERN OHL v1.2.
-You may redistribute and modify this documentation under the terms of the CERN OHL v1.2.
+You may redistribute and modify these documentations under the terms of the CERN OHL v1.2.

 SMSController is distributed in the hope it will be useful, but WITHOUT ANY